 Google is the largest search engine in the world.
 Every day, millions of people search for jobs on Google.
 72% of job searches start on Google

-So it would be negligent not to use the reach of Google to present your job offers to potential candidates.
+It would therefore be negligent not to use the reach of Google to present your job offers to potential candidates.

 The vast majority of job boards charge horrendous fees per job ad.
-These are justified as the job boards have many thousands of visitors daily.
+These are justified because the job boards have many thousands of visitors daily.

 Google, however, has millions of visitors daily and provides Google for Jobs free of charge.
-We only charge a fair price for the technical preparation of your job ads for Google for Jobs.
+Only for the technical preparation of your job ads for Google for Jobs we charge a fair price.

 So it is foreseeable that traditional job boards will lose relevance.
 Or do you still use city maps for navigation?

-Google is a search engine and its goal is to make everything searchable.
-The inclusion in the Google index does not cost money.
-Only the expenditure for technical preparation and supply by our service result here.
+Google is a search engine and aims to make everything searchable.
+Inclusion in the Google index does not cost money.
+Only the expenses for technical preparation and provision by our service are incurred here.

 The magic word here is"structured data".
-These are code snippets, invisible to the user, which contain the job advertisements in a structured form and comply with Google's technical specifications.
-Google searches websites for structured data and uses this to display job offers on Google for Jobs.
+These are code snippets that are invisible to the user, contain the job advertisements in a structured form and comply with Google's technical specifications.
+Google searches websites for structured data and uses it to display job offers on Google for Jobs.

 With our service you can easily prepare your job advertisements for Google for Jobs.
-No access or adaptation of the website is necessary.
+Neither an access nor an adaptation of the website is necessary.

 If you want to implement Google for Jobs yourself, it is necessary to adapt and reprogram your website.
 Please have a look at our Instructions website.

-However, there is also the option of using external services, such as SEO for Jobs.
-SEO for Jobs has been working on this issue since the introduction of Google for Jobs, and has created a service that makes it possible makes it very easy to post jobs on Google for Jobswithout having to make any adjustments to the website.
+But there is also the possibility to use external services, such as SEO for Jobs.
+SEO for Jobs has been dealing with this issue since the introduction of Google for Jobs and has created a service that allows makes it very easy to post jobs on Google for Jobswithout having to make any adjustments to the website.

-Normally, it is a requirement to have the job listing published on the website.
-With the Solution from SEO for Jobs it is however also possible to use for example a PDF with the job advertisement.
+Normally, it is a requirement to have the job offer published on the website.
+With the Solution of SEO for Jobs it is also possible to use, for example, a PDF with the job posting.
 So you do not need a website.

-If the Google job box is not showing up, it could be due to a variety of reasons.
+If the Google job box is not displayed, this can be due to various reasons.

-Google needs to recognize that the search is a job search.
+Google has to recognize that the search is a job search.
 For example, type "project management job" into Google once and the blue Google job box should show up.

 Unfortunately, Google for Jobs does not support the Internet Explorer browser.
-Try searching for a job on Google again using a different browser such as Google Chrome or Firefox.
+Try again to start a job search at Google with another browser like Google Chrome or Firefox.

-Google for Jobs may not yet be available in your country.
-You can find a list of available countries here: https://developers.google.com/search/docs/data-types/job-posting#region-availability
+It is possible that Google for Jobs is not yet available in your country.
+You can find a list about available countries here: https://developers.google.com/search/docs/data-types/job-posting#region-availability

-Google only shows a small selection of job ads on the search results page (SERP abbreviation for: Search Engine Result Pages).
-By clicking on "Jobs", you can launch Google for Jobs and see more results.
+Google displays only a small selection of job ads on the search results page (SERP abbreviation for: Search Engine Result Pages).
+By clicking on "job ads" you start Google for Jobs and get more results.

-Google's job board is designed to establish a regional connection between searchers and job listings.
-So if you start a job search from Hamburg and search for "software developer job", for example, you will only be shown job offers in the vicinity of Hamburg.
+Google's job board is designed to always establish a regional connection between searchers and job offers.
+So if you start a job search from Hamburg and search for "software developer job", for example, only job offers near Hamburg will be displayed.
 By explicitly specifying a location in the search, you can also display job offers from other locations.
 For example, you would have to search for "software developer job Munich" to be presented with job offers for Munich.
 In addition, as with web search, job ads can also be optimized for Google for Jobs.

-There are several reasons why your job ad may already appear on Google for Jobs.
+There are several reasons why your job ad is already displayed on Google for Jobs.

 Schema data is stored on your website

 If your job advertisement is already listed without your active intervention, you should take a closer look.
 Often there are wrong details, wrong logos are used, the job is badly formatted or the job is already filled.
-With Google for Jobs, it's important to stay in control.
-For this, you can use specialized services such as SEO for Jobs and decide yourself how your job ad should look like.
+With Google for Jobs, it is important to keep control.
+To do this, you can use specialized services such as SEO for Jobs and you decide yourself how your job ad should look like.

-One of Google's main sources of revenue is the sale of ad space to advertisers.
+One of the main sources of income for Google is the sale of ad spaces for advertisers.
 These ads are usually displayed as the first results and lead to them being clicked on often.

-As with the normal Google search, it is important to be included in the Google index in the first place, i.e. to ensure that Google is aware of the website or the job advertisement.
-Then it is important to optimize the job ad (SEO) and work your way up to the top positions.
+As with the normal Google search, it is important to be included in the Google index in the first place, i.e. to ensure that Google is aware of the website or the job ad.
+After that, it is important to optimize the job ad (SEO) and work your way up to the top positions.
 Important for job ads are especially the job title, as well as a correctly deposited place of work.

-Please also have a look at our article on Optimization of job ads at Google for Jobs.
+See also our article on the Optimization of job ads on Google for Jobs.